Ghost Stories (2017 film): Cast

 Jeremy Dyson has an uncredited appearance as the DJ at Philip's Bar Mitzvah.

 Martin Freeman, Andy Nyman and one or two others on set, apparently made up the name Leonard Byrne to fool the rest of the cast, crew and media, into thinking that the character of Charles Cameron, which was actually just Martin Freeman in a prosthetic mask, was a real person.

-There is a real actor called Leonard Byrne who's known to Andy Nyman, but he wasn't in this film, and he wasn't credited in this film contrary to what most of the media claim.
+Production

+Ghost Stories filmed at locations including Leeds (Leeds City Varieties music hall, Harehills Labour Club, Chapel Allerton and Holbeck), Saltaire, Harewood Estate, Harrogate and Hornsea in 2016.

+The exterior of pub ("The 10th Number") where Philip Goodman meets Tony Matthews was The Merry Monk at 109 Kirkstall Hill, Leeds.
+It was demolished in 2017.
+The church where Goodman meets Father Richard Emery is Holy Trinity Church, Cookridge.

 Reception

 On review aggregator website Rotten Tomatoes, the film holds an approval rating of 85% based on 131 reviews, and an average rating of 7.11/10.
 The website's critical consensus reads, "Ghost Stories offers a well-crafted, skillfully told horror anthology that cleverly toys with genre tropes while adding a few devilishly frightful twists."
-On Metacritic, the film has a weighted average score of 68 out of 100, based on 27 critics, indicating "generally favourable reviews."
+On Metacritic, the film has a weighted average score of 68 out of 100, based on 27 critics, indicating "generally favourable reviews".

 Ghost Stories was described by Peter Bradshaw of The Guardian as "an anthology of creepy supernatural tales in the intensely English tradition of Amicus portmanteau movies from the 1960s."
 He gave it 4/5 stars.
 David Stratton of The Australian also gave it 4/5 stars, writing: "This is a low-tech affair, and all the more interesting for it.
 You never know quite where it's going, but it doesn't let up for a moment."
 Andrew Whalen of Newsweek wrote: "Ghost Stories has more genuine scares than most horror movies, so it almost seems a bit unfair when it's funny too."

 Jeannette Catsoulis of The New York Times was more critical of the film, writing: "Managing to feel at once painfully slow and bafflingly truncated, this creaky triptych of not-so-scary tales is a tame curiosity of movie nostalgia."
 Jake Wilson of The Age gave it 2/5 stars, writing: "It's a letdown to find that there's nothing at the bottom of a box of tricks which in themselves are not as clever as they could have been."